khusnetdinov/kazan/README.md

   - [Annotate](https://github.com/ctran/annotate_models) adds a comment summarizing the current schema.
   - [Awesome Print](https://github.com/awesome-print/awesome_print) prints pretty Ruby objects in full color exposing their internal structure with proper indentation.
   - [Better Errors](https://github.com/charliesome/better_errors) [API EXCLUDED] replaces the standard Rails error page with a much better and more useful error page.
+  - [Brakeman](https://github.com/presidentbeef/brakeman) is an open source static analysis tool which checks Ruby on Rails applications for security vulnerabilities.
   - [ByeBug](https://github.com/deivid-rodriguez/byebug) is a simple to use, feature rich debugger for Ruby 2.
   - [Bundler Audit](https://github.com/rubysec/bundler-audit) is patch-level verification for bundler.
   - [Bullet](https://github.com/flyerhzm/bullet) is designed to help you increase your application's performance by reducing the number of queries it makes.